Intermediate geodesic growth in virtually nilpotent groups: Geometry of the Engel group

 \subsection{An observation of Stoll and lower bound on word length}

-In unpublished notes \cite{Stoll_3step}, Stoll shows that a key result of \cite{Stoll_metric} (\say{Every element of $\bar H$ admits an $\RR$-word of minimal length}, whenever $\bar H$ is a simply connected $2$-step nilpotent group) fails in the Engel group\footnote{Stoll works instead with the Cartan group, i.e., the free $3$-step nilpotent group of rank $2$, but his argument works just as well for the Engel group, and I'd rather not introduce new notations.} $\bar\Ec$.
+In unpublished notes \cite{Stoll_3step}, Stoll shows that a key result (\cite [Lemma 3.3]{Stoll_metric}: \say{Every element of $\bar H$ is represented by an $\RR$-word of minimal length}, whenever $\bar H$ is a simply connected $2$-step nilpotent group) fails in the Engel group\footnote{Stoll works instead with the Cartan group, i.e., the free $3$-step nilpotent group of rank $2$, but his argument works just as well for the Engel group, and I would rather not introduce new notations.} $\bar\Ec$.
 Specifically

 \begin{prop*}[\cite{Stoll_3step}] The element $g_1$ represented by a segment from $(0,0)$ to $(1,0)$ has Stoll length $\norm{g_1}_{\Stoll,X}=1$, but is not represented by any $\RR$-word of length $1$. \end{prop*} By a compactness argument, this proves that Lemma \ref{sec1:lem_coarse} does not extend either: